Complexity in Bolza surface: Complexity

-We regard $\Sys(S)$ as a graph, where the vertices are the intersection points of the systolic geodesics and the geodesic segments between the vertices are the edges, which is called the systolic graph of $S$.
+We regard $\Omega_1$ as a graph, where the vertices are the intersection points of the systolic geodesics in $\Omega_1$ and the geodesic segments between the vertices are the edges.

+To simplify the proof of Theorem \ref{thm:3.1}, we first prove the following four lemmas (Lemmas \ref{lemma:16geodesics}--\ref{lemma 4.4}).
+Their combination yields the desired result.

-\begin{lemma} The set $\Gamma$ of all non-systolic geodesics in $S$, intersecting the systolic graph only at the vertices, has $16$ elements. \end{lemma} \begin{proof} Suppose $\delta\in \Gamma$ and $\Tilde{\delta}$ denotes its path lift in $\mathbb D$ with initial point at some vertex.
-Then $\Tilde{\delta}$ is contained in only the same type of tiles, otherwise $\Tilde{\delta}$ will have a non-tranversal intersection with a lift of a systolic geodesic.
-Furthermore, $\Tilde{\delta}$ passes through atmost two octagons, as $\delta$ is simple.
+\begin{lemma} The set $\Gamma$ of all non-systolic geodesics in $S$, intersecting the graph $\Omega_1$ only at the vertices, has $16$ elements. \end{lemma} \begin{proof} Suppose $\delta\in \Gamma$ and $\Tilde{\delta}$ denotes its path lift in $\mathbb D$ with the initial point at some vertex.
+Then $\Tilde{\delta}$ is contained in only the same type of tiles, otherwise $\Tilde{\delta}$ will have a non-transversal intersection with a lift of a systolic geodesic.
+Furthermore, $\Tilde{\delta}$ passes through at most two octagons, as $\delta$ is simple.
 The arcs $\{ \gamma_1,\gamma_2\}$ and $\{\beta_1,\beta_2\}$ in Figure \ref{fig:nonsystole} project to two geodesics satisfying the properties of the lemma.
-Using isometry of the Bolza surface and interchanging the octagons, we get the remaining 14 geodesics.
+Using the isometries of the Bolza surface and interchanging the octagons, we get the remaining $14$ geodesics.

 \end{proof}